GeethSheheran/Tourithm/ruizarch/src/data/posts/Conference-Dec-2025.md

 **Location:** Sri Lanka

 <div style="display: flex; gap: 40px; align-items: start; justify-content: space-between; flex-wrap: wrap;">

 <div style="flex: 1; min-width: 300px;">

 ### About the Conference

-The Premier Tourism Industry Conference 2025 is a high-impact, invite-only gathering that brings together 25–30 forward-thinking tourism businesses with an elite network of university experts, investors, innovators, and policymakers.
+Te Premier Tourism Industry Conference 2025 is a high-impact, invite-only gathering that brings together 25–30 forward-thinking tourism businesses with an elite network of university experts, investors, innovators, and policymakers.

 Designed to drive collaboration, innovation, and growth, this conference is a powerful platform for shaping the future of Sri Lanka’s tourism sector—and influencing regional and global trends.